akskan160103/IP-Geolocation-Service/backend-server/Information.md

 **fetch:**
 - It is an in-built JavaScript method (Not part of the Express.js framework)
 - It can be used to make **all** types of HTTP requests (including GET and POST) to a server.
+- It is an **asynchronous** function whose promise resolves to the response object.

 ## Important Coding Snippets: